 Also interesting is the fact that the increase in calories Ornish cites comes from grains, not meat.

 Ornish’s interpretation of the data is misleading.
-This article does an excellent job explaining the flaws in his argument.

 Is Meat Killing Us?